MarkNuar/Project_SE2/RASD/MD/3Rasd.md

     * [R4] A users, municipal employee or local officer must be uniquely identified by his/her username
     * [R23] When getting improvements, a municipal employee can access only to data of reports occurred in his/her municipality
     * [R24] The system must be able to retrieve information about accidents from the MAS (municipal accident system)
-    * [R25] The system must be able to identify the possible unsafe areas of the municipal employee or local officer’s municipality
+    * [R25] The system must be able to identify the possible unsafe areas of the municipal employee or local officer’s municipality from the reports of violations and data coming the MAS
-    * [R26] The system must be able to suggest possible interventions on a specific unsafe area

 * [G7] The system must allow local officer to set the validity of a report sent by the user
     * [D5] The internet connection works properly without failure
     * [D8] Every location has one and only one municipality